Glossary - Ingredients

 Trivia

-Hold kinome buds between the palms of your hands and clap before adding to dishes for a stronger aroma.
+Hold kinome leaf buds between the palms of your hands and clap before adding to dishes for a stronger aroma.

 Related Recipes